garrandall/popular-music-data/tracks/boo-d-up-ella-mai.md

 Boy, you do something to me

-Ooh, no, I'll never get over you until I find something new That get me high like you do, yeah, yeah
+Oh no, I'll never get over you until I find something new That get me high like you do, yeah, yeah
-Ooh, no, I'll never get over you until I find something new That get me high like you do
+Oh no, I'll never get over you until I find something new That get me high like you do